nvitya/rk3506-mcu/README.md

 I've seen, that these remote processor drivers are pretty simple and short so I decided to create one for the rk3506.
 This is the main purpose of this this github project.
 I added clock and reset signal handling using device-tree support.
 The source code and some infos is in the [rk3506_rproc subdirectory](rk3506_rproc).

+# VIHAL Drivers

+As I see my remote processor driver working I started developing [VIHAL](github.com/nvitya/vihal) drivers for the RK3506 for embedded development, mainly focusing on Cortex-M0 tasks.

+I already integrated the RK3506 into the "blinky" and "uart" tests in the [vihaltests](github.com/nvitya/vihaltests) repository

 # Testing